Gleyber Torres Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 22nd in MLB.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 23rd in MLB.

-- The Dodgers have the 20th-ranked team ERA among all MLB pitching staffs (4.46).
+- The Dodgers have the 20th-ranked team ERA among all league pitching staffs (4.45).

-- Dodgers pitchers combine to surrender 68 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Dodgers pitchers combine to give up 71 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).

-- In his last appearance on Saturday against the Tampa Bay Rays, the left-hander tossed five innings, giving up four earned runs while surrendering six hits.
+- His last time out was on Thursday, April 20 against the Chicago Cubs, when the right-hander threw three innings, surrendering two earned runs while giving up five hits.

+- In four games this season, the 26-year-old has an ERA of 8.44, with 7.9 strikeouts per nine innings.
+Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.